EmilianoTalamo/telegram-bot-node-and-heroku/README.md

 # Telegram Bot coded in NodeJS hosted at Heroku
-Sample files to run a Telegram Bot with Heroku without [dino sleeping](https://blog.heroku.com/app_sleeping_on_heroku).
+Sample files to run a Telegram Bot with Heroku without [dyno sleeping](https://blog.heroku.com/app_sleeping_on_heroku).

 ## Requirements